Confined states and topological phases in two-dimensional quasicrystalline $\pi$-flux model: Penrose model

-\textit{Penrose tiling--} The Penrose tiling without \piflux shows zero energy confined states \cite{PhysRevB.96.214402} (see Fig.~\ref{fig:Penrose}(a)), originating from a local imbalance of bipartite neutrality within a given cluster~\cite{PhysRevB.102.064210}.
+The Penrose tiling without \piflux shows zero energy confined states \cite{PhysRevB.96.214402} (see Fig.~\ref{fig:Penrose}(a)), originating from a local imbalance of bipartite neutrality within a given cluster~\cite{PhysRevB.102.064210}.
 The confined states are separated by a gap and its fraction is given by $p=p_{E=0}=-50\tau_g+81\approx0.098$~\cite{PhysRevB.38.1621,PhysRevB.96.214402}, where $\tau_g=(1+\sqrt{5})/2$ is the golden ratio.
 The imbalance of bipartite neutrality in neighboring clusters alternates between two bipartite sets and is separated by forbidden ladders.
 As confined states originate from local bipartite imbalance fluctuations, random flux cannot alter the energy and fraction of the original confined states despite significant modification of their wave functions~\cite{PhysRevB.102.064210}.
 We extend our \piflux approach to the Penrose tiling by defining $A_n$ (see $A_{n=1, \dots,5}$ in Fig.~\ref{fig:Penrose}(c) and their attachment on the edge of the Penrose tiling in Fig.~\ref{fig:Penrose}(b)).
-We confirm that the number of the confined states are unchanged (see Sec.~S5 in the SM~\cite{Note1}) for any of three possible \piflux configurations (see Figs.~\ref{fig:Penrose}(d1), \ref{fig:Penrose}(e1), and \ref{fig:Penrose}(f1)).
+We confirm that the number of the confined states is unchanged (see Appendix~\ref{sec:confinepenrose}) for any of three possible \piflux configurations (see Figs.~\ref{fig:Penrose}(d1), \ref{fig:Penrose}(e1), and \ref{fig:Penrose}(f1)).
+Note that similar to Ammann-Beenker tiling, these configurations are the only possible configuration and others are given by rotation or/and translation of the three configurations.
 Additionally, we find that introducing sufficient STDH in the Penrose \piflux model gives rise to nontrivial topological states (see Figs.~\ref{fig:Penrose}(d2), \ref{fig:Penrose}(e2), and \ref{fig:Penrose}(f2)).